6 Examples of Nursing Home Neglect to Look For

 5. Unexplained Injuries

-In some cases of neglect in nursing homes, unexplained injuries could be a sign.
+In some cases, examples of neglect in nursing homes can include unexplained injuries.
 These injuries could be a result of an accident or a resident purposefully hurting themselves or someone else.
 Some of the injuries to look out for include broken bones, cuts, and scrapes.

 6. Unsanitary Living Conditions